Items 141 to 157 of 157

 View Details

-Auxerrois - Grafted
+Auxerrois Grapevine - Grafted

-Auxerrois - Grafted
+Auxerrois Grapevine - Grafted

 Auxerrois is a full sibling of Chardonnay.
 Widely grown in the Alsace region of France where it produces a relatively low acid wine used for blending and as a varietal.